 Overview

-Analyse the findings in the interviews with the women leaders in Mexico and the United Kingdom to find the key factors that determine the participation rates of women in each country and compare with the previous analysis in the literature review.

-This chapter answers the research question with the findings in the literature review and the interviews and makes some recommendations for the Mexican companies to help them increase the rates of women in the business environment.
+This chapter provides an analysis of interviews with women leaders in Mexico and the United Kingdom and findings about the key factors that determine the participation rates of women in each country.
+It also compares the pertaining situation in those countries with previous analyses set out earlier in the literature review.
+It makes recommendations for the Mexican companies to help them increase the rates of women in the business environment.

 Findings United Kingdom

-According to the interviews the findings that this researcher found in the United Kingdom were:
+According to the interviews this researcher found that the key factors driving women’s participation in the United Kingdom were four-fold.
+The following points summarise and paraphrase the responses from interviewees:

-United Kingdom

-Flexible:
+Flexibility:

 Flexibility in companies is very important as they understand the necessities of the employees.
 They work most of the time per project rather than per hour.
 Most companies understand that women have other responsibilities, however, they expect women to compensate this with their good work.
 (Campello F., 2021)

-Companies are very flexible with maternity and medical treatments and there are many rules that support this.
+UK companies are very flexible with maternity and medical treatments and there are many rules that support this.

-Companies have the help of mental wellbeing, finance courses, and if the employee feels a lot of stress during the day, they can stop their work for 30 minutes and relax before to continuing.
+These companies have the help of mental wellbeing, finance courses, and if the employee feels a lot of stress during the day, they can stop their work for 30 minutes and relax before to continuing.
 (Volante V., 2021)

-Nowadays the interviewees consider that there is nothing that can stop their professional development since there is the flexibility to do everything from home and virtually.
+Interviewees consider that there is nothing that can stop their professional development since there is the flexibility to do everything from home and virtually.
 This also helps companies with the optimization of resources.

-In general companies are very aware of the work-life balance.
+In general, UK-based companies are very aware of the work-life balance.

-Because the companies are very flexible and understand the needs of the employees, there is very low turnover.
+Because the companies are very flexible and understand the needs of the employees, there is very low turnover of female staff.

 Labour Force:

-Mmaternity and health care:
+Based on women’s experiences of maternity and health care:

+In addition to statutory Maternity Leave most companies offer additional maternity leave of up to on year.

-Maternity leave is 1 year, during pregnancy women can manage workbalance time, so in that case, they do not have to travel by subway with the whole crowd.
+During pregnancy women and because of health care policies women can manage work-life balance time better, e.g. they do not have to travel by subway with the whole crowd.

-The law protects pregnant women and allows medical consultations during working hours, 95% of people do not abuse these conditions.
+The law protects pregnant women and allows medical consultations during working hours.
+95% of people do not abuse these conditions.

 Some companies consider all the needs that women have, such as breastfeeding by having special places to do it, others even send milk to the baby's house while the mother is working.